Take Me (Aly & AJ song)

 "Take Me" is a song recorded by American music duo Aly & AJ.
 It was released on August 18, 2017 as the lead single from the duo's debut EP Ten Years (2017).
 It serves as their first release since their name change from 78Violet to Aly & AJ, as well as their first release as Aly & AJ in ten years.
 The single was silently released on June 2, 2017, but was taken down quickly after.
 "Take Me" was penned by the duo, along with Jamie Sierota and Ryan Spraker.

 Background

 Aly & AJ released three studio albums under Hollywood Records, the most recent being Insomniatic (2007), which peaked at number 15 on the Billboard 200, and contained single "Potential Breakup Song", which reached number 17 on the Billboard Hot 100.
 The duo left the label in 2010, and began releasing music under 78violet.
-The released the single "Hothouse" in 2013, before returning to the name Aly & AJ.
+They released the single "Hothouse" in 2013, before returning to the name Aly & AJ.
 Despite this, the two were tired by the music business and subsequently stuck to acting.
 Aly currently plays Peyton Charles on iZombie, while AJ plays Lainey Lewis on The Goldbergs.
 In April 2016, the duo began recording music again, writing with Mike Elizondo and Ryan Spraker.
 In April 2017, the duo confirmed new music was on the way.